ngngoctrung1997/NgNgocTrung-BE/Problem5/solution/READMEforTech99.md

 ## How to run
+- first, run script `npm i` to install all module
 - to run the app run script `npm run dev` in the terminal

 ## Service description